Nathan R. Kitchen

 He then showed me a vision of a seventeen-year-old Nathan sitting in the bishop’s office in tears, coming out to his bishop in 1986 only to be invited to be obedient, go on a mission, and marry a woman in the temple and everything would “be all right,” followed up with glimpses of the consequences throughout my life of the effects of my decision to follow my bishop’s invitation in 1986.

 The Spirit then said clear as day, “Do not accept this invitation.
 It is not from me.
-Do not live the rest of your life alone and bound to the opinion of a man.
+Do not live the rest of your life alone and bound to the opinion of this man.
 I have spent a lifetime preparing you.
 Now go forward with no fear.
 Your marriage is blessed in me.
 You and your children are protected in me”

 I cannot ignore this experience with the Spirit.
 This is cherished and protective personal revelation, an experience I cannot deny.
 I had received an irrefutable and powerful confirmation from the Spirit that God approved of my path and smiled upon my upcoming marriage to the most wonderful man I have ever known.
 Any fears I had of spiritual violence upon me or my children were swallowed up in Christ.